nidhog/nofone/data-fasting/description.md

 Practically, for every fasting day is between 21 to 23 hours a day.
 The `trck.csv` file contains the time of the first and last meals as described below.

+This fast was during the month of ramadan which is why the `ramadan` tag in `trck.csv` points to this period.

 ## Meals `meals.csv`
 I logged every meal, with its weight.
 For some meals, I added an approximation of the calories/macronutrients.
 I used the Lifesum app to make these approximations.